Genesis Motor: Production

+Corporate affairs

+Sales

 Between November 2015 and October 2018, Genesis sold 206,882 vehicles; of the total, 127,283 were G80 models, 52,417 were G90 units, and 27,182 were G70s.
-In 2016, Genesis sold 66,029 models in South Korea.
+Between November 2015 and August 2023, Genesis sold 1 million vehicles.

 Marketing

-Genesis is the official sponsor of the NFL, the Genesis Invitational at the Riviera Country Club, the Scottish Open, and the Condé Nast International Conference.
+Genesis is an official sponsor of the NFL, the Genesis Invitational at the Riviera Country Club, the Scottish Open, and the Condé Nast International Conference.
 Architect Rem Koolhaas designed the world's first ever Genesis showroom in Seoul's Gangnam district.
-Genesis Connected Services, a cloud-based service, features remote vehicle functions such as remote start with climate control and remote lock/unlock is available on iOS, Android and an Alexa Skill developed with Amazon.
+Genesis Connected Services, a cloud-based service, features remote vehicle functions such as remote start with climate control and remote lock/unlock is available on iOS, Android and an Alexa skill developed with Amazon.
 The Genesis Intelligent Assistant was developed for Android and iOS, providing similar service to Genesis Connected Services.